Wilsoon7721/ObsidianNotebook/Vault #1/Python Programming.md

 #### 9. Flow Control

 There are 3 keywords in Python that help to control the code flow.
-They are `return`, `break` and `continue`.
+They are `return`, `break`, `continue`.

 The `return` statement is used only in functions to end the function's execution and return a result at the end of the function.
 However, it is **not compulsory** to `return` anything.
 When no `return` statement is provided, Python will automatically `return` the default value of `None`.